How is COVID-19 changing the office and the way we work?

 COVID-19 has had a huge impact on nearly every aspect of our lives.
 One key area that has been drastically affected is the way in which we work.
 Across the world, millions of office workers have been required to stay at home and work remotely.

-It seems increasingly likely that this current pandemic will prove to be a major tipping point for the digital transformation of the workplace.
+So what does this mean?
+Our data suggests that remote working is untenable in the long run.
+And it seems increasingly likely that the pandemic will prove to be a major tipping point for the digital transformation of the workplace.

 Many organisations have been forced to improve their online resources and their employees’ digital capability.
 While there’s been a slow shift towards flexible working over the past years, working from home has now become essential to the success of many companies.

-It’s inevitable that companies will be re-evaluating the way in which their employees work.
-This has the potential to bring benefits to both employers and employees going forwards.
+Companies are re-evaluating the way in which their employees work, and this has the potential to bring benefits to both employers and employees going forwards.

 One of the greatest benefits for employers is undoubtedly the potential for huge cost savings.
 The average cost of a single desk space in Central London is £11,400 per annum.
 By reducing the number of staff working in the office at any given time, companies will be able to downsize, providing a significant accretion on their bottom line.

-Embracing a flexible workplace strategy is also likely to increase talent attraction and retention.
-Offering remote working options can also reduce geographical limitations, increasing your talent pool.
+Embracing a hybrid workplace strategy is also likely to increase talent attraction and retention.
+Offering remote working options can reduce geographical limitations, increase your talent pool, and give employees much more flexibility.

 The challenges of remote working

 This isn’t to say that working from home doesn’t bring a range of challenges.
 Corporate networks have been experiencing issues as they’re not used to having the majority of their connections coming in over virtual private networks (VPNs).
-As well as this, due to so many people spending time at home, internet service providers (ISPs) have experienced a drastic surge in usage, with Vodafone reporting a 50% increase.
+And due to so many people spending time at home, internet service providers (ISPs) have experienced a drastic surge in usage, with Vodafone reporting a 50% increase.

 The return to work